The girls looked bored.

 Neil had chipmunk cheeks and a Tin Tin flip in his hair that made him look a helluva lot younger than 29.
 He’s someone I’d have never met in the States, let alone hung out with.
 He’d gone to an Ivy League school and had worked on Wall Street before a bad case of the fuck-its struck and he’d enlisted to volunteer for a grassroots NGO.

 Back in the States, I’d been a waitress and a writer, all dirty hair and tattoos.
-I’d come to Cambodia with plans to write a book, looking to understand a mystery of my childhood.
-But Cambodia twisted around all the things I thought I knew about the world, all the nice easy compartments I’d made for everything.
+I’d come to Phnom Penh with plans to write a book, but the city twisted around all the things I thought I knew about the world, all the nice easy compartments I’d made for everything.
 Such as: NGOs good, prostitution bad.
 Nothing made sense and I didn’t know what to do in the face of any of it.
 Was there even anything to do?
 It was a lost, lonely feeling, and I guess that’s what Neil and I had in common.

 We sat sipping soda water and said nothing.